LavaGang/MelonLoader/README.md

 ### GENERAL INFORMATION:

+- Normal Console is for Debugging and Displaying the Output of Plugins and Mods.
+- Debug Mode/Console is for Debugging MelonLoader Internals.

 - All Plugins get placed in the created Plugins folder inside the Game's Install Folder.
 - All Mods get placed in the created Mods folder inside the Game's Install Folder.
 - All Logs are made in the created Logs folder inside the Game's Install Folder.